 Book by a corporate author

 American Psychological Association.
 (1972).
 Ethical standards of psychologists.
-Washington, DC: American Psychological Association.
+American Psychological Association.